 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-From riverside pop-ups to fine foodie festivals, here are 11 Christmas Markets in London in 2021 (we’ll be taking new photographs and updating the Christmas market pictures as the markets open).
-Note we’ve also excluded those Christmas Markets in London that are only on for a weekend or short period:
+From riverside pop-ups to fine foodie festivals, here are 11 Christmas Markets in London in 2023 (we’ll be taking new photographs and updating the Christmas market in London pictures as the markets open).

 Christmas markets in London

 1. Leicester Square Christmas Market – dates TBC